avoigtma/openshift-certmonger/README.md

 Create a namespace for hosting the 'certmonger' tool.

-We use a namespace called 'cluster-operations' which may host any kind of operation-support tools for the platform.
+We use a namespace called 'certificate-tool' which may host any kind of operation-support tools for the platform.
 But any other namespace can be used as well.
 Please note you need to adjust the Yaml files respectively.

 ```shell
 oc new-project certificate-tool